How to Visit Kyoto Temples by Area: Practical Route Guide for Western, Eastern & Southern Kyoto

 The main draw is the wooden stage made without the use of a single nail and supported by 168 pillars.

 From the viewing platform, you have a panoramic view of the cherry and maple trees right below – and Kyoto city.
-Today, it is an attractive place to visit whether you are a group of friends dressing up in kimonos for the day, a group of schoolboys on an excursion, a family on an outing, or a foreign visitor coming to experience one of the traditional must-see temples in Kyoto.
+Today, it is an attractive place to visit whether you are a group of friends dressing up in kimonos for the day, a group of schoolboys on an excursion, a family on an outing, or a foreign visitor coming to experience one of the traditional hillside temples in Kyoto.

 However, the original temple disappeared in a fire long ago, as did other subsequent temple constructions.
 The current Kiyomizudera Temple is said to be a result of restorations completed in 1633 by the third shogun, Tokugawa Iemitsu.